amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 In this section we look at the most popular normalization tecniques namely - Layer Normalization (LN), Instance Normalization (IN), Batch Normalization (BN) and Group Normalization (GN).

-### BatchNorm, GroupNorm, InstanceNorm and LayerNorm
+### Group Normalization in detail and comparison to other normalization techniques

 ![](/images/GN_BN_LN_IN.png "fig-3 Normalization methods")

-The above image presented in the research paper is one of the best ways to compare the various techniques and get an intuitive understanding.
+The above image presented in the research paper is one of the best ways to compare the various normalization techniques and get an intuitive understanding for **GN**.

 Let's consider that we have a batch of dimension `(N, C, H, W)` that needs to be normalized.